How to grow in your christian faith

 Keep watching and praying that you may not come into temptation; the spirit is willing, but the flesh is weak.
 (Mark 14:38, NASB95)

-As you pray remember to praise God for who He is and what He has done for you, confess any sins you are aware of, thank God for how He has provided for you, and then bring any needs, concerns, or other requests you might have.
+As you pray, remember to praise God for who He is, thank Him for his love for you and your love for Him, for His great salvation through Jesus, confess any sins you are aware of, thank Him for how He has provided for you, and then bring to Him any needs, concerns, or other requests you might have.

-3. In order to grow we must regularly gather with with other Christians in a local church for fellowship, preaching of the Word, and worship.
+3. In order to grow we must regularly gather with other Christians in a local church for fellowship, preaching of the Word, prayer, and worship.

 Not forsaking our own assembling together, as is the habit of some, but encouraging one another; and all the more as you see the day drawing near.”
 (Hebrews 10:25, NASB95)